-In England and Wales, graffiti is considered and act of criminal damage under the Criminal Damage Act 1971 and offenders can be punished with a prison sentence of up to ten years or fined if the damage cots more than £5,000.
-Offenders can also be punished under the Anti-Social Behaviour Act 2003, giving councils the authority to issue on the spot fines of £50 to anyone caught doing graffiti on public property.
+In England and Wales, graffiti was considered an act of criminal damage under the Criminal Damage Act 1971 and offenders could be punished with a prison sentence of up to 10 years or fined if the damage costed more than £5,000.
+Offenders could also be punished under the Anti-Social Behaviour Act 2003, giving councils the authority to issue on the spot fines of £50 to anyone caught doing graffiti on public property.

-Unwanted graffiti on walls or buildings can look unsightly and lower the value of properties and neighbourhoods.
-The difficulty with removing graffiti rests in how easy it is to damage the surface of a building or wall trying to remove it.
-Due to this, it is considered best to use professional services to remove graffiti where reported.
+Unwanted graffiti on walls or buildings could look unsightly and lower the value of properties and neighbourhoods.
+The difficulty with removing graffiti rested in how easy it was to damage the surface of a building or wall trying to remove it.
+Due to this, it was considered best to use professional services to remove graffiti where reported.

-It is estimated that graffiti costs the UK over £1 billion per year to clean up.
+It was estimated that graffiti costs the UK over £1 billion per year to clean up.